 Frustrated, I took to google to find out what could be causing my issues.
 I suspected it was my IUD.
 I googled “Mirena weight gain” and “IUD side effects” among other keywords.
 Lo’ and behold I found several pages full of hundreds of other women experiencing the same water retention.
 The information I found was validating.
 Where I was once confused, and frustrated I felt relief.
 I wasn’t crazy.

-I gave my diet and regimen another couple weeks of no progress before I became fed up.
+I gave my diet and regimen another couple weeks of no progress before I felt fed up.
 I went back to google and looked up “IUD Removal.”
 I found many forums of women reporting progress and improved health once they removed their Mirena IUD’s.
 I do not recommend this, you should consult a health professional about removal.
 However, I accepted the risk and chose to remove mine myself.
-It was both easy and painless, but if you decide to have your device removed, you should take proper precaution and have a health professional remove it for you.
+My experience was that it was both easy and painless, but if you decide to have your device removed, you should take proper precaution and have a health professional remove it for you.

 After removal, I continued my diet and exercise program while monitoring my weight daily.
 Two days after removal I’d lost 5 lbs. of water weight.
 The immediate relief of side effects confirmed for me a correlation between my Mirena and weight gain.
 I still believe that my Mirena prevented my weight loss progress due to the water retention.
 I am not a health professional nor am I advising you to make any decisions without first consulting your doctor.
 This story is my own personal experience.

 Mirena Side Effects After Removal